Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 Hey, hey, what’s up my friend?

-In today’s episode, I want to talk about how to choose a forex broker you don’t get scammed.
+In today’s episode, I want to talk about how to choose forex broker so you don’t get scammed.

 Here’s the thing, I know many of you are new to trading and you’re worried about putting real money out there, “Who can I trust?
 What if the broker runs away with my money?
 What if the broker hunts my stop loss?
 What if the broker is unreliable?
 How do I choose a broker?”